EGSC Professional Development Scholarships

 Q: Can I use this scholarship to buy research equipment (i.e. - computers, ipads, etc.)?

-A: Although we understand that the lack of technological resources may place constraints on our students' development, this scholarship is intended to fund the professional and academic pursuits and opportunities that are otherwise inaccessible due to financial hardship; it is meant specifically for endeavors that will have a broader impact on the Columbia engineering community.
-Research equipment that is essential for completing your degree requirements should be provided by your department and faculty advisor, regardless of funding status.
+A: Although we understand that a lack of material resources may place constraints on our students, this scholarship is intended to fund academic and/or professional opportunities beyond those typically pursued in the course of graduate study, that would be otherwise inaccessible due to financial hardship.
+In addition, this scholarship fund targets student endeavors that will have a broader impact on the SEAS community.
+Equipment that is necessary for the completion of degree requirements or research experiments should be provided by your department or faculty advisor, regardless of funding status.